K-PaaS/application-platform-guide-eng/install/application_platform/bosh.md

 	-o credhub.yml \				# CredHub applied
 	-o jumpbox-user.yml \				# Jumpbox-user applied
 	-o cce.yml \					# Took action for CCE
- 	-l aws-vars.yml					# The file for varialbe setting to be applied when installing BOSH in a AWS environment
+ 	-l aws-vars.yml					# The file for variable setting to be applied when installing BOSH in a AWS environment
 ```

 - When installing OpenStack environment